maximelucas/AMCOS_booklet/README.md

 - Automated management of abstracts via additional python script.

 - Automated creation of a short or long version of the booklet via a one-word option in the template.
 Creation of both via an additional bash script.

+- Easily customisable in terms of layout, colours, and content.

+Disclaimer: the documentation is work in progress.

 ## Workflow